radiantearth/stac-spec/catalog-spec/catalog-spec.md

 - `Item` -> `Item` (example: this relationship may be used to describe a 1-1 parent-child relationship, such as a single derived item from one parent item)

+As all STAC Collections are also valid STAC Catalogs, all Catalogs described here could also be Collections.

-These relationships are all described by a common `links` object structure, making use of the *rel* attribute to further describe the relationship.
+The relationships are all described by a common `links` object structure, making use of the `rel` attribute to further describe the relationship.

 There are a few types of catalogs that implementors occasionally refer to.
 These get defined by the `links` structure.